fmarotta/bioinfoconda/README.md

 # Bioinfoconda

-A framework for medium-size data analysis projects, based on Conda environments and easily exportable to Docker images.
+A framework to manage workflows for medium-size data analysis projects, based on Conda environments and easily exportable to Docker images.

 In Bioinfoconda, each project has its own directory, conda environment, local libraries and executables.
 As soon as you `cd` into the project